hzhu/sol-swap/README.md

 [] successful swap... opens a modal dialog with details? and confetti.
 [] API calls are from our own backend
 [] show token image when token is selected
+[] combobox dropdown should have a single section saying "POPULAR" / "TRENDING" which will be hard-coded [] show token name as item text
+[] show token balance as item text